 Scott is a Senior Transportation Planner with the Rockingham Planning Commission, where he works with municipalities, transit agencies, human service transportation providers, and other partners at the local, regional and state level to expand access to community transportation, and safe accommodation for bicycling and walking.
 Prior to joining the staff at RPC in 2001, he worked for the University of Hawaii Sea Grant Extension Service and the National Park Service.
 He holds a Bachelor’s degree from Brown University, and a Masters of Community and Regional Planning from the University of Oregon.
 He lives in Durham, and outside of work can be found bicycling or hiking with his family, rowing or building furniture.

-Robert has been at the RPC since 2002, and serves at the GIS Specialist and IT person.
+Robert has been at the RPC since 2002, and serves at the GIS Manager and IT person.
 He obtained his B.S. from Skidmore College in environmental planning and studied Civil and Environmental Engineering at the University of Massachusetts.
 He earned his professional GIS certification (GISP) in 2009.
 Robert has served on several public boards in Newmarket including the CIP, Conservation Commission, Open Space Commission and chaired the Planning Board.
 Additionally, Robert has served on the Board of Directors for Lamprey River Watershed Assoc.
 (LRWA) and the New England Chapter of URISA (NEURISA).